Surayyi/Regression-Medical-Insurance-Cost/MVP.md

-# building model for predicting the cost of medical insurance
+# Building Model for Predicting the Cost of Medical Insurance

 ## MVP
 The goal of this project is to help insurance companies to predict the price for every individual patient based on several factors.